New probe of magnetic fields in the prereionization epoch. I. Formalism: Other Processes Affecting the Atomic Density Matrix

-Note that this calculation also gives us the depopulation rates (or equivalent cross-section) of Section \ref{subsubsec:depopulation}.
-These rates are independent of the rank of the irreducible component (or the magnetic quantum numbers) by isotropy.
+We also need the depopulation rates (or equivalent cross-section).
+These rates are independent of the rank of the irreducible component (or the magnetic quantum numbers) because of the isotropy of the Lyman-$\alpha$ radiation -- all of the 1s $F=1$ states are depopulated at the same rate.
 Since the net population of the $2{\rm p}$ levels is always negligible, the rate of depopulation from a level is given by the sum of the rates of all repopulations which start from that level:

 We obtain the following evolution equations for the irreducible components of interest by subtracting the contribution of depopulation from that of repopulation: